krotscheck/go-rds-driver/README.md

 * `parse_time`: Instead of returning the default `string` value of a date or time type, the driver will convert it into `time.Time`
+* `split_multi`: This option will automatically split all SQL statements by the default delimiter `;` and submit them to the API as separate requests.
+Enable this for uses with large migration statements.

 ## Using your own RDS Client